Primary tabs

 Feedback

-Students can expect to receive an online feedback report each term from their Dissertation Supervisor.
+Students can expect to receive an online feedback report each term from their Academic Supervisor.

-Subject to the agreement of the examiners, students will receive a provisional mark and written feedback for their assessed essays prior to the Final Examiners' Meeting at the end of the academic years.
-These marks cannot be taken as final until approved by Degree Committee, also held at the end of the academic year.
+Subject to the examiners' agreement, students will receive a provisional mark and written feedback for their assessed essays prior to the Final Examiners' Meeting at the end of the academic year.
+These marks cannot be taken as final until approved by the Degree Committee, also held at the end of the academic year.

 Assessment